ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 When advised to use Web browser, use the Jump machine provisioned in the [{{site.data.keyword.vpc_short}} provisioning tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc).
 This Jump machine has network access to the hosts, the private DNS service and vCenter IP to be provisioned.
 Use url with FQDN, e.g. `https://vcenter.vmware.ibmcloud.local` as used in this example.
 {: note}

+### Order a vCenter License from IBM Cloud
+{: #vpc-bm-vmware-vcenter-order-license}

+As a customer on IBM Cloud, you can bring your own license or you can obtain a license from IBM Cloud as a monthly fee.

+Use the following steps to order licenses for the VMware products

+1. From the {{site.data.keyword.Bluemix}} Portal
+2. Click **Devices** > **Managed** > **VMware Licenses** > **Order VMware licenses**.
+3. Click the drop-down list under **Add License**... to list the VMware products and number of CPUs for the licenses that you want to order.
+4. Select **VMware vCenter Server Appliance 7.x (x CPU)** .
+5. Click Continue to order the licenses or you can click Add License to add more licenses.
+6. After you click Continue, you are taken back to the VMware Licenses page, which displays your VMware products and license keys.
+7. Copy the VMware vCenter license key and can be added to the vCenter after the installation.

 ## Provision VLAN NIC for vCenter
 {: #vpc-bm-vmware-vcenter-vlannic}